villanopack/Pale/README.md

 ## License

-pale is available under the MIT license.
+`Pale` is available under the MIT license.
 See the LICENSE file for more info.